tsatria03/CookyCraze/docks/readme.txt

 target
 The stat this item increases when purchased.

-1 = auto_cooky.
+1 = auto_cookie.
 Increases the player's automatic cookie production rate.
-2 = manual_cooky.
+2 = manual_cookie.
 Increases how many cookies the player bakes per manual click.
-3 = cooky_speed.
+3 = cookie_speed.
 Increases the player's baking speed by reducing the auto bake interval.

 base_cost
 The starting price of this item before any purchases have been made.
 Displayed as currency in game.